Amanita excelsa

 Amanita excelsa, also known as the European false blushing amanita, is a species of agaric fungus in the family Amanitaceae.
 It is found in Asia, Europe, and North America, where it grows in deciduous forests.

+This mushroom is a secondary food source for adults and larvae of the pleasing fungus beetle Tritoma biguttata, or at least its subspecies T.b.affinis.

 Toxicity

 Amanita excelsa var. alba is inedible.

 A. excelsa var. spissa is edible, but can easily be confused with the highly poisonous A. pantherina.